miklevin/MikeLev.in/_posts/2025-04-08-ai-agentic-mode-debugging.md

 sort_order: 1
 ---

+## Understanding the True Value of AI Agent Mode

+The important nuance to appreciate in this article is that the new `Agent` or *agentic modes* in AI-assisted editors isn't so much about going hog-wild coding (the fear) as much as it is about doing deep-dives into studying your code — and *not just what's in your current folder,* but also diving into your git history and branches as well.

+### AI as a Code Archaeologist

+Watching Claude execute commands in `terminal`, *grepping* and *git diff'ing* away like an old school hacker is massively impressive and a bit humbling.
+That's the big win here — not the coding quite so much as deep understanding.
+These things are making the jump from not having enough context about what you're doing to having more than you could ever hope to have yourself — at least as expressed by your code and everything you ever tried.

 ## Facing a Complex Asyncio Timing Bug

 On a round of work I was doing this morning, I almost had to revert and loose a